gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 ##**Adding a new PHP file**

-Adding a new source code file to your OpenShift Enterprise application is an easy and straightforward process.
-For instance, to create a PHP source code file that displays the server date and time, create a new file located in *php* directory and name it *time.php*.
+Adding a new source-code file to your OpenShift Enterprise application is an easy and straightforward process.
+For instance, to create a PHP source-code file that displays the server date and time, create a new file located in the *php/* directory and name it *time.php*.
 After creating this file, add the following contents:

 	<?php
 	// Print the date and time
 	echo date('l jS \of F Y h:i:s A');
 	?>

-Once you have saved this file, the process for pushing the changes involves adding the new file to your git repository, committing the change, and then pushing the code to your OpenShift Enterprise gear:
+Once you have saved this file, the process for pushing the changes involves adding the new file to your Git repository, committing the change, and then pushing the code to your OpenShift Enterprise gear:

-	$ git add .
+	git add .
-	$ git commit -am "Adding time.php"
+	git commit -am "Adding time.php"
-	$ git push
+	git push

-##**Verify code change**

 To verify that we have created and deployed the new PHP source file correctly, open up a web browser and enter the following URL:

 	http://firstphp-ose.example.com/time.php

-You should see the updated code for the application.
+You should see the updated code for the application:

 ![](http://training.runcloudrun.com/images/firstphpTime.png)

-**Lab 007 Complete!**
+**Lab 7 Complete!**
 <!--BREAK-->